high-tech-hobo/tomaltach_mc_server_files/README.md

 |   |
 |   ├── forge.cfg                                      <- general Forge config
 |   |
-|   └── forgeChunkLoading.cfg                          <- cunk loading control config
+|   └── forgeChunkLoading.cfg                          <- chunk loading control config
 |
 ├── libraries/                                         <- all the java libraries, not going to break it down
 |